Venture into Oklahoma's lush and vibrant gardens for a tranquil array of enchanting landscapes and colorful blooms.

 During warm weather, concerts, plays and special events are held at a water stage that sits on the lake.
 An interactive children’s area is also featured within the gardens, offering a hedge maze, climbing playground, a splash fountain and more.
 Bring your four-legged friend out to the dog park to run around and mingle with other furry friends, and don’t forget to take a second glance at the strategically-placed outdoor sculpture collection as you explore the Myriad Botanical Gardens, Oklahoma City’s much-loved garden paradise.

-To experience the Philbrook Gardens is like walking out into a serene, lush backyard of inspiration.
-Looking down from the museum’s back terrace, you’ll notice the symmetrical design of this formal garden.
+To experience the Philbrook Gardens is like walking out into a serene, Italian villa.
+Look down from the museum’s back terrace, and you’ll notice the symmetrical design of this formal garden.
 A diamond-shaped, terraced lawn invites you to step deeper into the surrounding oasis.
 A dramatic water feature is the center of attention; it begins with a fountain at the base of the museum, continues down the hill as a creek running in a manmade waterway, then over landscaped rocks as a waterfall into reflecting pools.
-Wander the walkways, where you are surrounded by perfectly-manicured hedges, bushes and flowers.
+Wander the walkways surrounded by perfectly-manicured hedges, bushes and flowers.
 The tempietto, a Roman-inspired chapel, beckons visitors to savor a moment of contemplation while taking in the scenery.
 A glance toward the museum offers a breathtaking view of the gardens.

 While the horticulture of the Philbrook Gardens is the highlight, not to be overlooked is the outdoor sculpture collection that adorns the space, known as the Westby Sculpture Walk.
 This al fresco gallery holds works from the 1870s to present day, including Prayer by Allan Houser and Oklahoma Autumn by Eric Baker.
 The Philbrook Gardens are completely ADA-accessible, and walking tours, as well as a free audio tour, are available.